DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ### Bundle

 A bundle is a package containing a plugin in a specific `format` (vst or vst3) for one or multiple `targets` environments (Windows, OSX...).
-For example, a bundle can contains a vst3 release compatible in Win64 and OSX environement.
+For example, a bundle can contains a vst3 release compatible in Win64 and OSX environment.

 Field Name | Type | Description
 ---|:---:|---